silverbulletmd/silverbullet/website/SETTINGS.md

 This page contains settings for configuring SilverBullet and its Plugs.
-Changing any of these in most cases will go into effect immediately, except for `indexPage` which requires a reload.
+Changing any of these in most cases will go into effect immediately, except `indexPage` and `customStyles` which require a reload.

 ```yaml
 # Initial page to load when launching SB